 Stair lift batteries last between 1 and 5 years.
 Battery life depends on usage and how often the stair lift is left off charge.
 When it’s time to get them replaced, a professional technician (ideally a representative from the manufacturer or an authorized dealer) can service your batteries for you.
 Unfortunately, this isn’t something that you can do on your own, as these industrial batteries are stored within the stair lift’s carriage and require technical training to install.
 However, stairlift batteries are usually covered under an initial warranty or extended service plan.

 Stairlift weight capacity depends on your staircase type and the model you need for your home.
-Straight stair lifts can carry heavier loads than curved stair lifts, which operate on a different track that has to adapt to the bends and turns of your staircase.
-Typically, you can expect weight capacities between 300 lbs. and 350 lbs. for straight stairs and 265-300 lbs. for stairs that turn.
+Straight stairlifts can typically carry heavier loads than curved stairlifts, which operate on a different track that has to adapt to the bends and turns of your staircase.
+You can expect weight capacities between 300 lbs. and 350 lbs. for most straight stairlifts, and around 300 lbs. for stairs that turn.
 However, Stannah’s Model 260 Plus option allows for its curved rail to handle up to 352 lbs.

 Types of Stairlifts